TowsterBusiness/periodic/README.md

+# Periodic

+This project creates a periodic table that you can type in so you can ge the answers you want!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.